mayankgirdhar27/iOS-Developer-Portfolio/README.md

 Audit Trail is being maintained of all the activity and evidence capture.

 CoreData is using one-to-many relationships to manage the data.
 I am using Documents directory to store files like videos and photos.
-And then storing the link(URL) of the documents directroy in CoreData with other information. and then fetching back data from CoreData.
+And then storing the link(URL) of the saved media in documents directroy in CoreData with other information.

 App displays a list of captured Evidence within a specefic case container Using PHPicker which was introduced in iOS 14 to select photos and videos from the library.